EvoDR: Evolving Dispatching Rules via Large Language Model for Dynamic Flexible Assembly Flow Shop Scheduling: Proposed EvoDR

-Unlike traditional encoding schemes based on numerical or symbolic representations, the individuals in this study do not denote complete scheduling solutions.
-Instead, each individual is composed of a different semantic textual description of a heuristic rule containing the corresponding description, code, and performance information, shown as A1 in Fig.~\ref{figure_iteration_process}.
-The code is an implementation of a specific dynamic PDR for sorting job-machine pairs in the moment t of a dynamic multi-stage manufacturing system, filtering the actions to be executed at the next moment.
+Each individual is composed of a different semantic textual description of a heuristic rule containing the corresponding description, code, and performance information, shown as A1 in Fig.~\ref{figure_iteration_process}.
+The code implements a specific PDR, which operates at step $t$ to sort job-machine pairs and filter the set of candidate actions for execution in the subsequent step.

-Specifically, each rule individual generated by algorithm generator (LLM-A) consists of three components: 1) Textual description, which summarizes the fundamental idea underlying the heuristic rule.
-2) Code block, which provides the executable implementation of the rule.
-The code must strictly comply with specified function names and input–output formats to ensure portability and compatibility across different scheduling environments.
-3) Objective fitness score $\mathrm{c}^s$, the numerical performance of the objective is calculated by applying the rule to a simulator containing multiple instances.
-4) Subjective evaluation and suggestion $\mathrm{c}^e$, which are obtained by schedule evaluator LLM-S to analyze the design ideas, code and numerical performance of the algorithm.
+Specifically, each rule individual generated by LLM-A consists of three components: 1) Textual description, which summarizes the rule's fundamental idea.
+2) Code block, which provides the executable implementation.
+The code strictly comply with specified function names and input–output formats to ensure portability and compatibility across different scheduling environments.
+3) Objective fitness score $\mathrm{c}^s$, the numerical performance of the objective is calculated by applying the rule to a simulator with multiple instances.
+4) Subjective evaluation and suggestion $\mathrm{c}^e$, which are generated by LLM-S to analyze the design ideas, code and numerical performance of the PDR.

-In addition, the initial code templates provided can limit the diversity of new algorithms designed by LLM.
-In order to evolve PDRs that can finely match dual kitting constrained FAFSP, dynamic system state features are input as parameters for all PDR functions.
-These features include different dimensions of order, arc, and machine, as detailed in Table~\ref{state_deatures}.
-PDRs that can adaptively fit dynamic feature changes can be obtained in order to obtain excellent generalizability performance under different instances.